 Units considering the hiring of an international employee should consult with International Student and Scholar Services regarding immigration procedures necessary for legal employment of foreign nationals.

-The Benefits Committee advises the University administration regarding benefit programs for faculty and administrative professionals.
-The Benefits Committee consists of four (4) faculty members, four (4) administrative professionals, a retired faculty member or administrative professional, and the Chair of the Classified Personnel Council as an ex officio non-voting member.
+The University Benefits Committee (UBC) advises the University administration regarding benefit programs for faculty and administrative professionals.
+The UBC consists of four (4) faculty members, four (4) administrative professional members, one (1) retired faculty or administrative professional member, and four (4) ex officio non-voting members: the Chair or Vice Chair of the Classified Personnel Council (CPC), as decided by the Chair of CPC, the Chair or Vice Chair of the Administrative Professional Council (APC), as decided by the Chair of APC; the Chair or Vice Chair of the Faculty Council (FC), as decided by the Chair of FC; and the Executive Director of Human Resources.
 At least one (1) representative of the faculty and one (1) representative of the administrative professionals shall be elected each year.
-Each representative on the Benefits Committee shall serve a three (3) year term.
-The retired faculty or administrative professional shall serve a three (3) year term and shall be appointed by the Provost, based on nominations from retirees.
+Each representative on the UBC shall serve a four (4) year term.
 Faculty members shall be nominated by the Faculty Council Committee on Faculty Governance who shall provide nominees for election by the Faculty Council.
 Administrative professionals shall be elected by the Administrative Professional Council.
+The retired faculty or administrative professional member shall be appointed by the Office of the Provost on the recommendation of the Society of Senior Scholars.
 Terms of office shall begin on July 1.
-The Chair of the Benefits Committee shall present an annual report to Faculty Council and the Administrative Professional Council.
+The Chair of the UBC shall present an annual report to Faculty Council and the Administrative Professional Council.

 The policy is to facilitate scholarly activities through delineation and promotion of understanding of the levels and general standards of responsibilities incumbent on the faculty members and administrative professionals at this University.

 See Section E.5.2 for the definition of responsibilities as a professor.